Smooth Functors vs. Differential Forms: Transgression to Loop Spaces

 \subsection{Basic 2-Category Theory}

 In this article we only consider \emph{strict} 2-categories, 2-functors, inverse 1-morphisms etc., in contrast to the general case.
-We only use the qualifier ,,strict`` in this section and omit it elsewhere.

-\begin{definition} A (small) \emph{2-category} consists of a set of objects, for each pair $(X,Y)$ of objects a set of 1-morphisms denoted $f:X \to Y$ and for each pair $(f,g)$ of 1-morphisms $f,g:X \to Y$ a set of 2-morphisms denoted $\varphi:f \Rightarrow g$, together with the following structure: \begin{enumerate}
+We only use the qualifier \tql strict\tqr\ in this section and omit it elsewhere.
+A general reference is \cite{power1}. \begin{definition} A (small) \emph{2-category} consists of a set of objects, for each pair $(X,Y)$ of objects a set of 1-morphisms denoted $f:X \to Y$ and for each pair $(f,g)$ of 1-morphisms $f,g:X \to Y$ a set of 2-morphisms denoted $\varphi:f \Rightarrow g$, together with the following structure: \begin{enumerate}

 \item For every pair $(f,g)$ of 1-morphisms $f: X \to Y$ and $g:Y \to Z$, a 1-morphism $g \circ f:X \to Y$, called the composition of $f$ and $g$.

 \item For every object $X$, a 1-morphism $\id_X:X \to X$, called the identity 1-morphism of $X$.